Injury in public

 - If you are satisfied that your car or bike is safe and undamaged, you should then proceed with caution, though drivers should listen for unusual noises, and watch out for other signs of damage, such as the car pulling to one side when braking.

 - You should also note the location of the pothole so that you can inform the local council of its existence as soon as possible to help keep others safe.
-You can also report the pothole using this on the Government's website.

 - Get the contact details of any witnesses.
 If there were any witnesses to the accident, it is a good idea to ask them for their names and contact details, as their statements may be crucial to the success of any claim.